University Theses Related to Dialogue

 Fairfax, VA, 2003; 380 pages

-Download the complete, highly illustrated manuscript (PDF file -- 14.4 MB) upon e-mail request.
+Download the complete, highly illustrated manuscript (PDF file -- 14.4 MB) or request file by e-mail.

 This thesis and the paper described below are available as e-mail attachments upon request by e-mail.